Holy crap. It’s 2023.

 Moving forward with this blog we certainly hope we can blog a little more now that life isn’t taking a total crap on everything.
-The site has been operational for more then 8 years.
+The site has been operational for more than 8 years.
 Financially speaking we’re just fine.
 So, it really comes down to time to make content and time to blog.
-To those that have checked out my site throughout the years.
-Thanks man!
+To those who have checked out my site throughout the years.
+Thanks, man!
 Even if it’s one dude reading it’s more than enough really.
 Because the site helps me as well as it (hopefully) gives you the reader some level of entertainment.

 END OF LINE+++